Pivotal Payments offers credit card processing services, but is it a good choice for your business? Let’s take a look at CardFellow’s experience.

 “We did need to close our bank account to stop Pivotal from using it like it was their bank account.
 We have received three phone calls from them demanding $3,445.07 that they claim that we owe them.
 Each time I have been very courteous and have asked them to please send me a copy of the contract that I signed, and if indeed my attorneys agreed that the money is owed, I would send a check.
 They agreed to send me the contract.
 It has now been several months and I have not received it.”

-I'm happy to report that Tom is now paying about 40% less with his new processor than he was paying Pivotal Payments, and per CardFellow's guarantee, he doesn't have to worry about cancellation fees in the future.
+I’m happy to report that Tom is now paying about 40% less with his new processor than he was paying.
+Per CardFellow’s guarantee, he also doesn’t have to worry about cancellation fees in the future.
+Tom managed to free himself of expensive Pivotal Payments fees and secure a more competitive solution.

 For those interested, a complete Pivotal Payments review is also available at CardFellow.